What is customer experience?

 Customers have come to expect more out of the companies they give their business to, but who can blame them?
 Many have had customer experiences that range from outstanding and familial to frustrating and regrettable.
-It's put more pressure on companies to find a balance between their own needs and the experience they want offer... especially when the well-known “customer-centric” companies are the ones reaping the rewards.
+It's put more pressure on companies to find a balance between their own needs and the experience they want to offer—especially when the well-known “customer-centric” companies are the ones reaping the rewards.

 What is the customer experience?

 The customer experience is everything related to a company or business that affects a customer’s perception and feelings about it.
-It includes obvious customer-facing interactions throughout the customer journey (commonly known as touch points) that can have an obvious or subtle effect on customer loyalty.
+It includes customer-facing interactions throughout the customer journey (commonly known as touch points) that can have an obvious or subtle effect on customer loyalty.
 It’s also influenced by elements such as brand recognition and corporate social responsibility.

 The most important factors of the customer experience, or at least those that receive the most attention, are tied directly to the company’s business.
 Business leaders constantly scrutinize how their products or services are meeting their customers’ expectations and if there are opportunities for them to improve.
-As so, the experience of a customer requires constant observation in order to make the necessary adjustments in order to optimize customer engagement.
+As so, the experience requires constant observation in order to make the necessary adjustments in order to optimize customer engagement.

-An overarching trend of the customer experience is the contrast between the needs of a business and the wants of their customers.
+An overarching trend of the customer experience is the contrast between the needs of a business and customer expectations.
 For example, a company might assume it’s more cost-effective to hold off on optimizing their mobile experience, even though their customers would strongly prefer a seamless, digital experience while they’re on the go.
-As today’s companies modernize to keep up with intensified competition in just about every industry, there’s a heavier focus on giving more consideration to the customer experience.
+As today’s companies modernize to keep up with the intensified competition in just about every industry, there’s a heavier focus on giving more consideration to the customer experience.
 In the 2017 Gartner Customer Experience in Marketing Survey, 81% said they expect to be competing mostly or completely on the basis of CX in two years’ time.